 - Write down key medical information, including recent hospitalizations and any medical conditions you have.

-- Write down key personal information, including exposure to any chemicals or toxins.
+- Write down key personal information, including exposure to any chemicals or toxins, or any recent travel.

 - Bring a family member or friend along, if possible, to help you remember questions to ask and what your doctor said.